gterzian/Python-Parallel-Collections/README.md

 ####Changes in 0.2
 Version 0.2 introduces a simple functional interface to the package which should be favored over using the classes directly.
-The "parallel" function takes a data structure as argument and returns an object which supports the map/flatmap/reduce/filter methods, the "lazy_parallel" returns an object who will only evaluate the results of map/flatmap/reduce/filter operations on demand, allowing you to chain calls while avoiding intermediary evaluation.
+The `parallel` function takes a data structure as argument and returns an object which supports the map/flatmap/reduce/filter methods, the `lazy_parallel` returns an object who will only evaluate the results of map/flatmap/reduce/filter operations on demand, allowing you to chain calls while avoiding intermediary evaluation.
 In both cases, every method call will return a new object containing the result of the call (except foreach), therefore calls can be chained JQuery style.

 ####Getting Started
 ```python